 The book of Genesis comes to its climax in the stories of Joseph.
 He too is a profoundly Christ-like character.
 He's the one who is hated by his brothers, sold for silver, descends to the depths, and is counted by his father as dead.
-But then, to his brothers' later astonishment, he rises in glory at the right hand of a king and becomes their savior (along with most of the ancient world) through, of all things, providing food for people during a severe famine.
-Joseph is the one who provided the bread of life to a world that would otherwise have died of starvation.
-And let's not forget that he freely forgave his brothers for all the evil they did to him.
+But then, to his brothers' later astonishment, he rises in glory at the right hand of a king and becomes their savior (along with most of the ancient world) through, of all things, providing food for people to eat during a severe famine.
+Joseph is the one who provided the bread of life to a world that would otherwise have died of starvation - and let's not forget that he freely forgave his brothers for all the evil they did to him.

-Exodus takes up where Genesis leaves off - only it's four hundred years later.
-God's people who came to Egypt as honored guests have become enslaved.
+Exodus takes up where Genesis leaves off - only it's four hundred years later, and God's people who came to Egypt as honored guests have become enslaved.
 It kind of sounds like the fall all over again, doesn't it?
 The Lord sees his people's distress and sends them a deliverer in the person of Moses.
 He brings plagues upon the Pharaoh and his subjects; but the hard-hearted Pharaoh refuses to let the Israelites go.
 Then comes the most terrible plague of all: the death of the firstborn.
 Judgment falls on their Egyptian taskmasters while God's people feast on the very lambs whose blood protects them.
-Death passes over.
 It's likely what the Psalmist had in mind when it said, "You have prepared a table for me in the presence of my enemies."
 And once again, salvation comes to God's people by means of a meal.

-Following that, the newly redeemed nation of Israel is sustained every day in the wilderness with the bread that falls from heaven.
+So also, is the newly redeemed nation of Israel sustained every day in the wilderness with the bread that falls from heaven.
 Each day they are to collect only what they need for that day.
 The goal is to teach them to trust that the Lord will take care of them the next day too.
 He tells them this.
-"I fed you with bread from heaven so that you would learn that it isn't really bread that you live on; but rather it's my Word that sustains you.
+"I fed you with bread from heaven so that you would learn that it isn't really bread that you live on; but rather it's my Word that sustains your life.
 You live because I say so.
 Trust me with your lives and I will take care of all your needs."
-Food and God's Word are made inseparable.
-And we see this connection throughout the Scripture, like, for example when some of God's prophets were given a scroll upon which the Lord had written the message he wanted them to deliver and they were told to eat the scroll.
+The concepts of food and God's Word are made inseparable.
+And this connection between food and God's Word is seen elsewhere in the Scripture when some of God's prophets were given a scroll upon which the Lord had written the message he wanted them to deliver and they were told to eat the scroll.
 The idea is that the Word of God would become part of them and that they would embody his message.

 But these prophets were merely pictures of the one who really was the Word of God embodied: Jesus Christ.
-And in him this biblical food theme continues.
-His first miracle was to create fine well aged wine for a wedding feast.
-And he made a lot of it.
-His most widely witnessed miracle was to feed five thousand with a little boy's lunch.
+And in him the biblical food and eating theme continues.
+His first miracle was to create fine well aged wine for a wedding feast - and he made a lot of it.
+His most widely witnessed miracle was to feed five thousand men with a little boy's lunch.
 Much of his teaching took place at a dinner table.
 And several of his parables, like the one we heard today, are about a feast of one kind or another.